Are you sure your store is safe?

 PCI or more correct PCI DSS compliance (Payment Card Industry Data Security Standard) is mandatory if you accept credit card payments.
 No matter whether you handle a small volume of transactions or use external payment providers if you want to accept payments from Visa, American Express, Master Card, Discover or JCB, you must comply with PCI.

 If you don’t follow their 12 requirements and drop customers’ data theft – you may face fines, penalties or credit card acceptance ban.

 A number of hosted ecommerce platforms, like Shopify, Bigcommerce or Volusion, have undergone PCI audit and are PCI DSS Level 1 compliant.

 An SSL Certificate ensures that all the customers’ sensitive data goes through a secure HTTPS connection.
 Expired SSL certificates or none at all can lead to phishing scams – a type of fraud when hackers create a fake website that looks like the real ecommerce store to steal shoppers bank account info and passwords.

 What is more, recently Google has announced that Google Chrome will label all HTTP pages as non-secure.

 #3.
 Provide DDoS and Fraud Protection

-In one of the episodes the company Elliot provides security for (the E-Corp) gets hit with a DDoS attack by the hackers looking to recruit Elliot.
+In one of the episodes, the company that Elliot provides security services for (the E-Corp) gets hit with a DDoS attack by the hackers who are looking to recruit Elliot.

-DDoS attacks against large companies do happen.
+DDoS attacks against large companies happen quite often.
 A famous example is the hack of the Sony Playstation and Xbox in 2014.
-Such an attack floods company’s servers with so much traffic that legitimate users can’t gain access to a network.
-DDoS stops your store from working, so you will lose money because of the down-time.
+Such an attack floods the company’s servers with so much traffic that legitimate users can’t gain access to a network.
+DDoS stops your store from working, so you will lose money because of the downtime.